go140point6/xahl-node/README.md

 In order to add/remove source IPv4 addresses from the permit list within the nginx config,

-you edit the `nginx_allowlist.conf` file with your preferred editor e.g. vim or nano etc.
+you edit the `nginx_allowlist.conf` file with your preferred editor e.g. `nano nginx_allowlist.conf`.

 start every line with allow, a space, then the IP, and end the line with a semicolon.